ImageMagick/Usage-Markdown/basics/index.md

 # This can be combined with either "find" or "ls" to list filenames.
 ls *.jpg | xargs -n1 sh -c 'convert $0 -thumbnail 200x90 thumbnails/$0.gif'

-# An alternative method on linux (rather than plain unix)
+# An alternative method on Linux (rather than plain unix)
 # This does not need a shell to handle the argument.
 ls *.jpg | xargs -r -I FILE   convert FILE -thumbnail 200x90 FILE_thumb.gif
 ~~~